laneydsmith/Bellabeat-casestudy/README.md

 ![1SQL cleaning](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/bb060a54-677c-4a31-ad42-281529130898)
 ![2SQL cleaning](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/75f0380b-72f7-4e59-9e65-cba84227772a)

-There are 33 users in the daily_activity, daily_calories, daily_intensities, hourly_activity, hourly_intensities, hourly_calories, and hourly_steps tables.
-There is 24 users in the sleep_day table.
-In the heartrate_seconds table there are only 7 users and in the weight_log table there are 8 users.
-Due to this small sample size in both of these tables, I have decided to not include them in my analysis.
+There are 33 users in the 'daily_activity', 'daily_calories', 'daily_intensities', 'hourly_activity', 'hourly_intensities', 'hourly_calories', and 'hourly_steps' tables.
+There is 24 users in the 'sleep_day' table.
+In the 'heartrate_seconds' table consists of only 7 users and the 'weight_log' table consists of 8 users.
+Due to the sample sizes of 'heartrate_seconds' and 'weight_log', I have decided to not include them in my analysis.

 ![3SQL cleaning](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/5d4809b1-0fb9-418e-b516-931a278163b8)
 ![4SQL cleaning](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/b30146a0-551c-4f34-aaf9-ba869036d2c7)

 # Step 4: Analyze
 To analyze this dataset, I will transform the data to identify patterns and draw conclusions.
-In order to make observations by the daily and hourly intervals, I will use The Id column, which is a primary key that corresponds between each of the data tables.
+In order to make observations by the daily and hourly intervals, I will use the 'Id' column, which is a primary key that corresponds between each of the data tables.
 I have also created calculated fields in Tableau to provide further insights.

 ![1SQL analysis](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/0722460b-5c3c-4d33-a292-03b74001ff2b)
 ![SQL1 analysisvisual](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/15cb7b54-5ef8-4079-a6f6-e47285a273aa)